 While things aren’t exactly the same as before children, and I have no expectation that they will ever be, the two supplements have definitely improved the skin tone of my belly!

-How to get physical therapy for diastasis recti
+How to get physical therapy for diastasis recti covered by insurance

 Generally speaking (at least here in the States), insurance will cover PT for a month without a script from your doctor.
 Once I had a script sent in to my doctor (the same one who told me I was fine), he signed off, no problem, and I was able to continue to go to PT.